jweezy24/Moonshine/README.md

 Moonshine is a randomness distiller.
 The purpose of Moonshine is to be applied to a dataset after bit extraction to increase the randomness of a bit stream.
 Ideally, Moonshine would be run in real-time and create a mapping after a "warmup" period has passed which allowed for

+This repositiory currently supports linux and MacOS.
+Windows support could be apart of future releases if there is requested support.

-## Dependencies
+### Dependencies

 There are two components to this repository.
 This repository contains the C code for Moonshine's algorithm and python scripts to run experiments on ascii bit streams.